Surfboard Construction: What to Consider Before You Order

 Polyester (PE)

-Polyester (Silmar 249) is the most common and widely used resin in surfboard construction.
+Polyester (Silmar 249) is the most common resin used in surfboard construction.
 It's cheap, readily available, and easy to work with in a wide range of temperatures and climates.

 It has a nice rigid flex pattern and is cosmetically beautiful when finished correctly.

-However, it's also a brittle resin, meaning it dings easily and is prone to cracking when it contacts a hard surface, even when you barely tap it.
+However, it's also a brittle resin, meaning it dings easily and is prone to cracking when it contacts a hard surface (like a door frame in your house).

 It’s also somewhat toxic to work with.